Why Can't U Put Metal In The Microwave

 Have you ever reached for a metal spoon to stir your soup in the microwave, only to pause, a nagging thought in the back of your mind?
 Or perhaps you've seen the internet videos of microwaves sparking and erupting when someone dares to heat up a fork.
 There's a common understanding that metal and microwaves don't mix, but do you know why?

 The kitchen can be a dangerous place sometimes, especially with the advent of so many new technological marvels that are supposed to make life easier, like the microwave.
-However, this particular appliance has some very strict rules that need to be followed, lest you want to end up with a fire hazard or a completely busted device.
-In this comprehensive guide, we will explore the science behind this phenomenon, unraveling the mysteries of electromagnetic radiation, electrical conductivity, and the peculiar behavior of metal within the confined space of a microwave oven.
+In this thorough look, we will explore the science behind this phenomenon, unraveling the mysteries of electromagnetic radiation, electrical conductivity, and the peculiar behavior of metal within the confined space of a microwave oven.
+Still, this particular appliance has some very strict rules that need to be followed, lest you want to end up with a fire hazard or a completely busted device.
 Let's find out why you can't put metal in the microwave!

 Main Subheading

 When these microwaves bombard food, they cause the polar molecules (primarily water) to vibrate rapidly.
 This vibration generates heat, which then cooks the food from the inside out.
-However, when metal enters the equation, the interaction becomes significantly more complex and potentially dangerous.
-To truly understand why metal is a microwave no-go, we need to delve into the properties of metals and how they respond to electromagnetic fields.
+On the flip side, when metal enters the equation, the interaction becomes significantly more complex and potentially dangerous.
+To truly understand why metal is a microwave no-go, we need to dig into the properties of metals and how they respond to electromagnetic fields.

 Comprehensive Overview

 At its core, the aversion to metal in microwaves stems from the electrical properties of metals.
 Metals are excellent conductors of electricity due to the free electrons that roam within their structure.
-These electrons are not bound to individual atoms and are free to move throughout the metal lattice.
-When microwaves encounter a metal object, the electromagnetic field of the microwaves exerts a force on these free electrons.
+Still, these electrons are not bound to individual atoms and are free to move throughout the metal lattice.
+When microwaves encounter a metal object, the electromagnetic field of the microwaves exerts a force on these free electrons That alone is useful..

 How Microwaves Interact with Metal